magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 [`lein-cljsbuild`](https://github.com/emezeske/lein-cljsbuild) and the
 [`lein-doo`](https://github.com/bensu/doo) plugins.

-Moreover, unless you got the chance to read the
+Moreover, unless you had the chance to read the
 [first edition](https://github.com/magomimmo/modern-cljs/tree/master/doc/first-edition)
-of this series or you already know about the `leiningen` build tool, all those stuff are new to you and the noise/signal ratio of the final `project.clj` build file is going to get much worst when compared with the `project.clj` we started from.
+of this series or you already know about the `leiningen` build tool, those things will be new to you and the signal/noise ratio of the final `project.clj` build file is going to be much worse when compared with the `project.clj` we started from.

 But don't worry!
 We're not going to complicate with `cljsbuild` the